foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab4.rst

 * PC host
 * ARC GNU toolchain/MetaWare Development Toolkit
 * ARC board (EM Starter kit/IoT Development Kit)
-* embARC OSP packag
+* |embarc| package
 * ``labs/lab4_interrupt``

 Content
 =========
 This lab and lab 3 are both introductions to the internal characteristics of the ARC processor.
 Lab 3 introduces the timer.
-This lab aims to introduce the interrupt of embARC through **labs\\lab4_interrupt** in the embARC OSP package.
+This lab aims to introduce the interrupt of embARC through ``labs/lab4_interrupt`` in the |embarc| packagee.
 The two routines give you a preliminary understanding of the ARC interrupt resources.

 Principles
 ===========